-Knowing where to stand in the studio is crucial.
-Unless you are assigned a place at the barre, according to alphabetical or numerical order, choose a spot that allows you to show off your good side first.
-It seems obvious to try to stand in the middle of the front line for center practice.
-However, this isn’t directly in the panel watching’s line of sight.
-Instead, place yourself in the center of the 2nd row, which is where their gaze will naturally fall as they look out into the studio.
+Knowing where to stand in the studio is crucial so make sure you position yourself where you can be easily seen and allow you to show off your good side first (we all have one).
+Most people try to position themselves in the middle of the front row, but my favourite place to stand is actually in the centre of the 2nd row, which is where their gaze will naturally fall as they look out into the studio.

-Be prepared for anything!
-In the lead up to the audition, put your brain to the test by setting yourself random combinations at home, and performing them.
-The more familiar you are with different styles of movement and by practicing picking up little details, you will be able to master any combination that comes your way in an audition.
+In the lead up to the audition, put your brain to the test by practising as many free enchainments as you can!
+The more familiar and confident you are with different styles of movement, you will be able to confidently master any combination that comes your way in an audition.
 Once you are in the studio - enjoy the dancing & show the directors why you love to dance.